-Do you want to increase your understanding of the natural world?
+Do you want to increase your knowledge of the natural world?
 Are you interested in understanding and treating diseases?
 Are you concerned about the environment?
 You should pursue a bachelor’s degree in Biology at the University of North Texas.

 As a Biology major, you may qualify for a career in:

-The major can also prepare you to enter dental, medical or veterinary school or a training program to become a health care professional.
+The major can also prepare you to enter a dental, medical or veterinary school or a training program to become a health care professional.

-We also oversee a collaborative program with the UNT Health Science Center at Fort Worth that allows you to combine college and medical school.
-The program will prepare you to serve in a residency at a hospital or clinic in seven years instead of the usual eight years needed to complete a bachelor’s degree and medical school.
+We also sponsor a departmental seminar series where researchers from around the nation offer their perspectives on related subjects.
+Our collaborative program with the UNT Health Science Center at Fort Worth combines college and medical school if you’re interested in a medical career.
+The program prepares you to serve in a residency at a hospital or clinic in seven years instead of the usual eight years needed to complete a bachelor’s degree and medical school.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.